African giant toad: Description

 The African giant toad is a large species with a robust body which is a broad ovoid in shape.
 It has a short snout, an unridged crown and nearly-vertical sides to the head.
 The eyes are set close together and the upper eyelid has a pointed edge drawn out into a triangular projection.
-The tympanum is indistinct but the parotid glands are large.
+The tympanum is indistinct but the parotoid glands are large.
 The first finger of the hand is longer than the second one, males having nuptial pads on the first two fingers.
 On the hind limbs, the toes are short and partially webbed.
 The skin on the back is either smooth or may bear small warts.
 The upper surface of the head and body is pale brown, yellowish or pinkish.
 There is a backwards-pointing V-shaped black mark between the eyes and there are sometimes one or more pairs of dark spots on the back.
 There is sometimes a thin, pale stripe running along the spine.
 The sides of the head and body are considerably darker than the upper parts.
 The underparts are grey speckled with white and there is a thin white line bordering the lower jaw.
 The limbs are barred with dark bands on a greyish or brownish background and the back of the thigh, and sometimes the flanks, are bright red.
 The combined effect of this colouration is to make the frog resemble a dead leaf and it is well camouflaged when among the leaf litter on the forest floor.
 The new species differs from the two subspecies in that the posterior part of the abdomen is a darker colour, the line along the spine is dark and the eyelid processes are less-pointed.
 It is also distinguished genetically from them.
 There is a 2.2 to 2.8% variation in the 16S rRNA gene, the gene used for investigation, between it and the two subspecies whereas the subspecies are genetically more similar to each other (0.9 to 1.1%) than either of them is to the new species (A. channingi).
 A. s. chevalieri is the largest subspecies with adult males having an average snout-to-vent length of 127 mm while A. s. superciliaris averages 121 mm.
 The new species is shorter again at 109 mm.
 Females are rather larger than males.